zhufucdev/epui/README.md

 - Keep margin.
 Margins are preferably user-defined unless there's no space left
 - Least space.
 Each child view takes the least possible space unless asked to scale up
-- Left to right, top to bottom
+- Left to right, top to bottom, background to foreground

 ### View gallery